Redd Foxx: Post-Sanford and Son

 In 1977, Foxx left Sanford and Son after six seasons to star in a short-lived ABC variety show Redd Foxx, resulting in the cancellation of the NBC series.
 In 1980 he was back playing Fred G. Sanford in a short-lived revival/spin-off, Sanford.
 In 1986, he returned to television in the ABC series The Redd Foxx Show, which was canceled after 12 episodes due to low ratings.
 Foxx appeared as an Obi-Wan Kenobi-like character in the Star Wars special of the Donny & Marie show.
 In an homage to his show, he mentioned the planet Sanford, which has no sun.

 In 1989, Foxx was featured in the film Harlem Nights, written, directed, produced and starring Eddie Murphy.

 Foxx made a comeback with the short-lived series The Royal Family, in which he co-starred with Della Reese.

-At some point in the late 1970s and/or early 1980s, Foxx had a business on Sunset Boulevard in Hollywood where car owners could have their vehicles' roofs "velvetized"—a process that added a fuzzy, velvety texture to the brougham vinyl tops of some cars of that period.
-It was called "Redd Foxx's Car Velvetizing".

 Financial and tax problems

 According to People magazine, "Foxx reportedly once earned $4 million in a single year, but depleted his fortune with a lavish lifestyle, exacerbated by what he called 'very bad management.
 Contributing to his problems were his divorces.
 Foxx spent over $150,000 awaiting his divorce from his second wife Betty Jean, which included monthly support payments of $10,000 following their separation in 1974.
 He also was ordered to pay $2,500 a month while awaiting divorce from third wife Joi after their separation in 1979, and then paid her a $300,000 divorce settlement in 1981.